-What some parents may not realize is the reason their little one is not sleeping at night has nothing to do with their mattress or crib.
+What some parents do not realize is the reason their little one is not sleeping at night has nothing to do with their mattress or crib.
 It is likely because your newborn has to adjust something about their lifestyle that they do not feel ready for yet.

-Fear not, mom and dad, this article can help you find out why your baby hates the crib and offer solutions on how to make bedtime and naps in baby’s own bed a breeze.
+Fear not, Mom and Dad—this article can help you find out why your baby hates the crib and offer solutions on how to make bedtime and naps in baby’s own bed a breeze.

 Why Your Baby Doesn’t Like the Crib

 If your little one has been sleeping in your bedroom and you’re transitioning him to his own room, there could be drama from your little one.
 He’s simply not used to the room, and it’s probably not as cozy as his previous arrangement.

 You may have to make an effort to make his new bedroom feel like home and spend some time in there during the day, too.
 Use your baby’s room for playing, story time, singing, and cuddling sessions.
 If the room is a fun place to be, your baby should be happier spending time there.
 Just be sure to reserve the crib for sleeping.

 They Don’t Know How to Sleep in It

 Often, infants are used to falling asleep in mom’s arms while breastfeeding or with a bottle in their mouths.
 Or, they’re accustomed to being rocked to sleep and only placed in their bed when they’re already asleep.